Yaksharo/appraisal-filler/README.md

 python app.py
 ```

-It binds to 127.0.0.1 only (loopback, not visible to your network) and
+It binds to 127.0.0.1 only (loopback, not visible to the network) and
-picks a free port in the dynamic private range (49152-65535).
-The exact
+picks a free port in the dynamic private range (49152-65535), with the
-address is printed on start.
+exact address printed on start.

 ### Prebuilt releases

 **Windows**, two options from the same build:

-1. Installer: run `AdviseeDocFiller-Setup-1.0.exe`.
-It installs to
+1. Installer: `AdviseeDocFiller-Setup-1.0.exe` installs to
    `C:\Program Files\Yaksharo Solutions\Advisee Document Filler`, adds a
    Start Menu entry (and optional desktop icon), and registers a normal
    uninstaller in Windows Settings.
-2. Portable: download `AdviseeDocFiller-windows-portable.zip`, extract
+2. Portable: `AdviseeDocFiller-windows-portable.zip` extracts once
-   it once anywhere (USB stick included), run `AdviseeDocFiller.exe`
+   anywhere (USB stick included), with `AdviseeDocFiller.exe` runnable
-   inside.
-Copy-paste the folder to move it.
-Keep the exe next to its
+   directly inside.
+The folder can be copy-pasted to move it, as long as
-   `_internal` folder.
+   the exe stays next to its `_internal` folder.

-**Linux portable:** `AdviseeDocFiller-linux.tar.gz`, extract and run.
+**Linux portable:** `AdviseeDocFiller-linux.tar.gz` extracts and runs.

 **Linux packages** (built for the three big families, attached to Releases):